-- 10.28 Employee Matters Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation - 10.29 Tax Matters Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation - 10.30 Transition Services Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation - 10.31 Intellectual Property Matters Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation - 10.32 DBS License Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation - 21.1 Subsidiaries of Registrant - 22.1 Subsidiary guarantors and issuers of guaranteed securities and affiliates whose securities collateralize securities of the Registrant - 23.1 Consent of Independent Registered Public Accounting Firm - 31.1 Certification of Chief Executive Officer Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 31.2 Certification of Chief Financial Officer Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 32.1 Certification of Chief Executive Officer, Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 32.2 Certification of Chief Financial Officer, Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 97.1 Danaher Corporation Clawback Policy - 101.INS Inline XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.(4) - 101.SCH Inline XBRL Taxonomy Extension Schema Document(4) - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document(4) - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document(4) - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document(4) - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document(4) - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)
+10.31 Intellectual Property Matters Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation Incorporated by reference to Exhibit 10.4 to Danaher Corporation's Current Report on Form 8-K filed on October 2, 2023 10.32 DBS License Agreement, dated as of September 29, 2023, by and between Danaher Corporation and Veralto Corporation Incorporated by reference to Exhibit 10.5 to Danaher Corporation's Current Report on Form 8-K filed on October 2, 2023 21.1 Subsidiaries of Registrant 22.1 Subsidiary guarantors and issuers of guaranteed securities and affiliates whose securities collateralize securities of the Registrant 23.1 Consent of Independent Registered Public Accounting Firm 31.1 Certification of Chief Executive Officer Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer Pursuant to Item 601(b)(31) of Regulation S-K, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer, Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer, Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 97.1 Danaher Corporation Clawback Policy 101.INS Inline XBRL Instance Document - the instance document does not appear in the Indocument. $\ensuremath{^{(4)}}$ teractive Data File because its XBRL tags are embedded within the Inline XBRL 101.SCH Inline XBRL Taxonomy Extension Schema Document (4) 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document (4) 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (4) 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document (4) 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document (4) 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhib oit 101)